dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 167. Whose vision will prevail, Wall Street or Silicon Valley?
 168. I urge the cryptocurrency community to avoid infighting - the bigger fight to be had is for external adoption not different cryptocurrencies targeting different use cases
 169. Bitcoin is independent of all nations.
 It may easily become a neutral medium of facilitating capital outflows (especially for China)
+170. Bitcoin companies are hiring promotional CEO's and CTO's.
+The investors are being mesmerized, blinding them to the challenges the technology is facing.